cantoniazzi/xamarin-exercises/README.md

 # xamarin-exercises
-Basic mobile apps developed with Xamarin to Google Android.
+Basic mobile apps to Google Android developed with Xamarin.